 By working in unison, the three colleges are able to offer more choice to learners and better support for industry.
 We are also able to develop our own skills, curriculum and organisations to offer responsive and effective learning options.

-ard City OF GLASGOW
+CITY OF GLASGOW COLLEGE

 Further information: Glasgow Colleges' Regional Board 190 Cathedral Street Glasgow G4 0RF 0141 375 6821 enquiries@gcrb.ac.uk